 However, it also comes with some regulations and standards that you need to keep up with, depending upon the franchise.
 The pricing, operations, employee regulations, and much more will be standardized in this approach.
 If you want a little more freedom with your brand, a new brand and an independent store can be your option.
 But, when you’re starting a brand from scratch, remember you’re really starting from scratch for everything with your convenience store.

 Whether you end up going for a well-established franchise or a brand new standalone store of your own, in either case, you need a profitable location to operate from.
 Unlike fancy resorts and water parks, no one will travel to an exclusive location to buy groceries or a packet of cigarettes.
 Your store should be centrally located, preferably in a well-connected area that experiences a lot of traffic.

 The location should be easily accessible.
 When deciding on your spot, think of it as the ideal location to just “drop by” or “pick something up” on an errand.
 Locations closer to homes and residential areas tend to work pretty well.
 At a later stage, you’d need to ensure an inspection of the location and your store to make sure all legal permits are in order for a smooth operation.

-The thing about budget and funding needs for convenience stores is that they aren’t rigid.
+The thing about budgeting and funding needs for convenience stores is that they aren’t rigid.
 The size and scale of convenience stores can define the setup and maintenance budget required for the same.
 Typically investments between $50k-$100k might be incurred for a convenience store startup.
 On the flip side, the amount can be as low as $10k or even spike up to $1M depending on your scale, franchise, and initial setup.

 You can spend some time exploring what budget you’re comfortable with for an initial setup.
 The majority of resources will be invested in inventory setup, equipment requirements, and setup costs.
 A budget estimate can help secure any funding or loans if you want to acquire these before your setup begins.